Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 ## Unreal
 Unreal interpolates CharacterMovementComponent using an offset between its visual and its capsule.
 The physic capsule keeps updating to the latest position so that it introduces as little physics errors as possible, but it'll still have interpolation using the visual offset (which gradually decreases to reach the capsule's position).

 This is great when you have your predicted client that could interact with that interpolated object, this way your prediction interacts with a capsule that's as recent as possible.
+However this is less self contained and is opinionated on GameObject hierarchy.

-From a quick read and experimentation, I couldn't find anything about buffering to hide network jitter.
-When testing with their default FPS scene, I added artificial jitter using their ` Net PktLagVariance=40` cheat code and saw visible jitter on the other client.
+From a (too) short read and local experimentation, I couldn't find anything about buffering to hide network jitter.
+When testing with their default FPS scene, I added artificial jitter using their `Net PktLagVariance=40` cheat code and saw visible jitter on the other client.

 Unreal with artificial jitter
+TODO
 Unreal without artificial jitter
+TODO

+FPS games require as little added latency as possible.
+It makes sense Unreal doesn't use buffering.
+Current design for buffered interpolator targets small scale coop, a revised design would be needed for FPS.

 ## Overwatch
 Overwatch buffers inputs server side dynamically.